coollabsio/next-image-transformation/README.md

 ## Includes
 1. Next Image Transformation API.
+   - A simple API written in Bun that transforms the incoming request to Imgproxy format and forwards it to the Imgproxy service.
 2. Imgproxy service.
+   - A powerful and fast image processing service that can resize, crop, and transform images on the fly.

 ## How to deploy with Coolify
-1. Login to your [Coolify](https://coolify.io) instance.
+1. Login to your [Coolify](https://coolify.io) instance or the [cloud](https://app.coolify.io).
 2. Create a new service and select the `Next.js Image Transformation` template.
 3. Optional: Set the `ALLOWED_REMOTE_DOMAINS` environment variable to the domain of your images (e.g. `example.com,coolify.io`).
 By default, it is set to `*` which allows any domain.
 4. Set the your `<domain>` on the `Next Image Transformation` service.
 5. Deploy your service.

-## How to use
+## How to use in Next.js
-1. In next.config.js add the following:
+1. In `next.config.js` add the following:
 ```javascript
 module.exports = {
   images: {